 What is smoke?

-If there is nothing more you can do to reduce you and your family’s exposure to smoke, your next best option is getting an air purifier.
+If there is nothing more you can do to reduce you and your family’s exposure to smoke, your next best option is getting a best air purifier for smoke.
 Before you start looking for one, you need to know exactly what you are dealing with as smoke is far from simple for an air purifier to remove.

 As we said, the reason for this is because of the smoke’s composition: a mix of dangerous fine particles and gases, and usually an air purifier is designed to filter either one or the other, but not both.